sciadopitys/RecCrysFormer/README.md

 </p>

 ## Additional files
-Repopulate the "dataset_gen/2_pdb_reweight_allatom_clean_reorient_center" and "predictions_15_angle" directories with the remaining files extracted from the zenodo dataset.
+Repopulate the "dataset_gen/2_pdb_reweight_allatom_clean_reorient_center" and "predictions_15_angle" directories with the remaining files extracted from the initial zenodo dataset.
 After extracting the contents of the additional *_ext zenodo files, move all their files into the predictions_15_angle directory.

 ## Dataset Generation